saketbyte/Data-Science/readme.md

 4. Humanoid Speech and CV -  Using computer vision for person's face recognition and made a simple chat bot to answer various queries by user.
 5. Twitter Sentiment Analysis -  Used naive bayes to predict the sentiment of a tweet.
+6. Practise notebooks- Several notebooks containing self-practise codes now and then for data wrangling and predictive analysis.